 Lisa has co-supervised PhD dissertations in the areas of English, History, Philosophy, and Music at the University of Adelaide.

 2016: "Francis I and His Northern Image-Makers."
 International colloquium: Francis I and the Artists of the North (1515-1547).
 Brussels, Royal Institute for Cultural Heritage (KIK-IRPA), 25-26 February.
-Organised by the Royal Academy of Archaeology, Belgium, the Comité belge d'Histoire de l'Art, the KIK-IRPA, and the University of Liège.
-Sponsored by the Comité international d'Histoire de l'Art (CIHA)/International Committee of the History of Art.
+Organised by the Royal Academy of Archaeology, Belgium, the Comité belge d'Histoire de l'Art, the KIK-IRPA, and the University of Liege.
+Sponsored by the Comite international d'histoire de 'art (CIHA).

 2012: "The Representation of Artefacts in Second Life: Interaction, Imagination, Interpretation, Innovation."
 The Challenge of the Object/Die Herausforderung des Objekts, 33rd Congress of the International Committee of the History of Art, 15-20 July, Section 11: The Artefact and its Representations, Nuremberg.